metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           links an author to a work they have reconstructed [link to wikipedia that explains reconstructions].
            Note: you should also add a work-work "reconstruction of" link between the Original Work and the Reconstructed Work [(see the Work page)](./work.md#links-to-other-works)
     * **artist**
-      rtists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](#what-about-people-who-have-not-written-anything))
+      Artists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](#what-about-people-who-have-not-written-anything))
-      ote: while these are not writers, they are still added with "add author" [link to how to add author page we don't yet have]
+      Note: while these are not writers, they are still added with "add author" [link to how to add author page we don't yet have]
         * **photographer**
-          links a photographer to a work they have provided photography for.
+          (links a photographer to a work they have provided photography for.)
          Note: you should only add photographers to *Works* when their photography is intrinsically part of the Work, that is, if the story makes just as much sense without it, you should instead link them to the *Edition* [^7])
         * **illustrator**
           (links an illustrator to a work they have illustrated)